Bank of America Corp.Find Ratings Reports

-HOLD.
-This stock's P/E ratio indicates a discount compared to an average of 14.21 for the Commercial Banks industry and a significant discount compared to the S&P 500 average of 23.99.
-Conducting a second comparison, its price-to-book ratio of 0.58 indicates a significant discount versus the S&P 500 average of 2.74 and a discount versus the industry average of 1.09.
-The price-to-sales ratio is below the S&P 500 average and is well below the industry average, indicating a discount.
-Upon assessment of these and other key valuation criteria, BANK OF AMERICA CORP proves to trade at a discount to investment alternatives within the industry.
+BUY.
+This stock's P/E ratio indicates a premium compared to an average of 17.29 for the Commercial Banks industry and a discount compared to the S&P 500 average of 25.66.
+Conducting a second comparison, its price-to-book ratio of 1.24 indicates a significant discount versus the S&P 500 average of 3.28 and a discount versus the industry average of 1.40.
+The current price-to-sales ratio is well above the S&P 500 average and above the industry average, indicating a premium.
+The valuation analysis reveals that, BANK OF AMERICA CORP seems to be trading at a premium to investment alternatives within the industry.

 Average.
 An average price-to-projected earnings ratio can signify an industry neutral stock price and average future growth expectations.

 BAC is trading at a valuation on par with its peers.

 Discount.
 The PEG ratio is the stock’s P/E divided by the consensus estimate of long-term earnings growth.
 Faster growth can justify higher price multiples.